gomods/athens/docs/content/maintainers/first-issue-template.md

 #### New To Open Source

-Here some links to stuff that helps.
+TODO: Some links to stuff that helps.
+Blog post, video?